Thomas Hearns: Hagler vs Hearns

 While remaining super-welterweight (light-middleweight) champion, Hearns ventured into the middleweight division to challenge undisputed middleweight champion Marvin Hagler in 1985.
 Billed "The Fight" (later known as "The War"), this bout has often been labeled as the three greatest rounds in boxing history.
 The battle elevated both fighters to superstar status.
 Hearns was able to stun Hagler soon after the opening bell, but he subsequently broke his right hand in the first round.
-He did, however, manage to open a deep cut on Hagler's forehead that caused the ring doctor to consider a stoppage.
-The fight, however, was allowed to continue at this point, with the ringside commentators remarking on the fact that, "the last thing Hagler wants or needs is for this fight to be stopped on a cut."
+He did, however, manage to open a deep cut on Hagler's forehead that caused referee Richard Steele to call a time out; the ring doctor examined the cut over Hagler's right eye and said, "let him go."
+The fight was allowed to continue at this point, with the ringside commentators remarking on the fact that, "the last thing Hagler wants or needs is for this fight to be stopped on a cut."
 The battle did go back and forth some, but Hearns was unable to capitalize on his early successes against Hagler.
 As a result of breaking his right hand, Hearns began to use lateral movement and a good jab to keep Hagler at bay as best he could.
 This tactic worked fairly well, but in the third round Hagler staggered Hearns and managed to catch him against the ropes, where a crushing right hand by Hagler knocked Hearns down.
 Hearns beat the count but was clearly unable to continue and the referee decided to stop the fight.
 Despite the loss, Hearns garnered a tremendous amount of respect from fans and boxing aficionados alike.
 Considering the popularity of the fight and the level of competition, a rematch seemed to be a foregone conclusion and was highly anticipated, but it never took place.